-If you don’t yet have one, check out this article to learn how to easily make your own organic sourdough starter from scratch using only 3 ingredients!
+If you don’t yet have one, check out this article to learn how to easily make your own sourdough starter from scratch using only 3 ingredients!
 For you gluten-free folks, be sure to check out our tutorial on how to create a gluten-free sourdough starter.
 Finally, if you happen to be starting out with a dehydrated sourdough starter (like the organic dry starter we offer here) you’ll want to tune into this article – specifically about how to reactivate a dry sourdough starter culture.

 Disclosure: This post contains some affiliate links to products for your convenience, such as to items on Amazon.
 Homestead and Chill gains a small commission from purchases made through those links, at no additional cost to you.

 Within your sourdough starter culture are living colonies of yeast and lactic acid bacteria.
 As those beneficial microbes consume their “food” (in this case, carbohydrates in the flour), they ferment and convert those starches into CO2.
 This is what provides the natural airy rise in sourdough bread!
 Yet when they run out of food, the microbes get hungry, decrease in activity, and the sourdough starter becomes ineffective at providing rise.
 If left unfed and starving for too long, the colony of microbes may die completely.